puiutucutu/PageLoader/README.md

 When the user requests a new page, the window `beforeunload` event fires and the loader component has `display: block` applied.
 Note that we do not care about the opacity transition since most page redirects happen too quickly for a css transition of even 1 second to fully complete.

-Overall, this gives the impression to the user that the loading transition was seamless.
+Overall, by using these two events, it this gives the user the impression that the loading transition was seamless.
 See the gifs below for more details.

 ### Additional Information